Video tutorials

 Click on Response correction.

-Dose rescaling: rescale doses in order to match the film dose with the known dose of a ROI.
+Rescale doses in order to match the film dose with the known dose of a ROI.
 To apply dose rescaling, before the irradiation, cut a strip from the film to measure.
-This strip should be irradiated with a known homogeneous dose and scanned together with the rest of the film (and the unexposed strip).
+This strip should be irradiated with a known homogeneous dose and scanned together with the rest of the film.
 Finally, select a ROI of the exposed strip centered on the scan and introduce its dose.

 In Radiochromic.com, the re-calibration correction is optional and composed of inter-scan correction and dose rescaling.